lao8n/system_design/design_for/compute/reliability/tool/redis_pub_sub.md

 **Definition**

 **Key properties**
-* Each server handle roughly 100k subscriber pushes per second
+* Each server handle roughly 100k subscriber pushes per second, 100gb memory
 * Messages are not persisted in memory or on disk - they are sent to subscribers of the channel and deleted i.e. stateless messages
 * Subscriber list is maintained - therefore need to be careful of scaling.